 It is a subjective judgement but there was an attitude in the British Raj that famines were a feature of Bengal, too many people with too little land, often flooded.
 This attitude prevailed not just in 1943 but well before.

 So what did this mean for the Battle of Imphal.
 Not certain yet but here are some thoughts.

 Chandra Bose, the INA leader with the Japanese in 1944 was spreading a narrative of India on the verge of insurrections.
-He was Bengalis himself and the famine certainly feed the narrative he put forward.
+He was Bengali himself and the famine certainly fed the narrative he put forward.
 It turned out to be false but he was believed at the time.
-Thus the Bengal Famine played a part in the Japanese making the wrong intelligence assessment of the situation in India.
+Thus, the Bengal Famine played a part in the Japanese making the wrong intelligence assessment of the situation in India.